nikiroo/jvcard/README.md

 - it can be used to edit your data (currently in RAW format, field by field)
 - it can save back to file
 - English and French versions available (will look for the host language, can be forced with "--lang en")
-- remote synchronisation server (still in testing)
+- remote synchronisation server (still in testing, but should work)

 ## TODO

-- customisation of VIEW_CONTACT
 - lot of other things
 - correct UI for new contact/new data/edit data-types
+- update the screenshots

 ## Screenshots